 All certification options have the same fee.

-The Grower Pesticide Safety Course is offered online over 5 days, Monday to Friday.
+The online Grower Pesticide Safety Course is offered during specific weeks and over 5 days, Monday to Friday.
 You need to participate each day for to complete the day's homework.
 You will complete quizzes or discuss pesticide topics with your classmates.
 The course is available to you at anytime during the day.
 There is not a scheduled time.
 However, we encourage you to login each day so that you are able to complete the course on time.

-Instead of a test, you are evaluated on each day’s learning activities and your participation in discussions with your classmates and the instructor.
-You must submit each day’s learning activities by 11 pm of that day.
+Instead of a test, you are evaluated on your answers for each day’s learning activities and your participation in discussions with your classmates and the instructor.
+These must be submitted by 11 pm each day.
 The activities contribute to your overall certification grade for a possible total grade of 100%.
 You need a grade of 75% or greater to successfully complete the course for certification.